-The European Commission (EC) is undertaking an aggressive overhaul and expansion of the Ecodesign Directive to allow for the future regulation of the environmental sustainability of a wider range of products as part of a broader effort under the European Green Deal.
-The proposed Directive called the Ecodesign for Sustainable Products Regulation (ESPR) would establish a new framework for product design, reporting, and labeling requirements, while strengthening market surveillance efforts.
+The European Commission is undertaking an aggressive overhaul and expansion of the Ecodesign Directive to allow for the future regulation of the environmental sustainability of a wider range of products as part of a broader effort under the European Green Deal.
+The proposed measure, called the Ecodesign for Sustainable Products Regulation (ESPR), would establish a new framework for product design, reporting, and labeling requirements, while strengthening market surveillance efforts.
 As has been the case under the existing Directive, the Commission will be authorized to issue product-specific regulations as well as horizontal regulations that cut across multiple product categories.
 Companies that manufacture, import, distribute or sell products in the European Union will face a number of significant new requirements, including the need for all covered products to be equipped with a “digital product passport”.
 The Commission is also proposing a crackdown on the destruction of unsold products, as part of its broader effort to achieve a circular economy.
-While prior iterations of the Ecodesign Directive were limited first to energy-using products and then to energy-related products, the new Directive abandons any such limitations, opening the door to the regulation of a wide range of additional product categories.
+While prior iterations of the Ecodesign Directive were limited first to energy-using products and then to energy-related products, the new Regulation abandons any such limitations, opening the door to the regulation of a wide range of additional product categories.

 The ESPR contemplates two categories of requirements: performance requirements and information requirements.
 The performance requirements are rules focused on products achieving a certain performance level such as durability, energy efficiency, recyclability, environmental footprinting, and waste generation.
 Information requirements are focused on details pertaining to product performance and must be supplied with the product, in labeling, manuals, and/or product passports.

 Digital Product Passports